 The genetic affiliation of this language is unclear due to the diverse admixture of different dialectal influences found in the archipelago, and the important dialectalization of each island's local speech.
 But there is a common substate, possibly the oldest Berber influx, related to Tamajeq dialects, mostly identifiable in the vocabulary.

 The word Guanche is used to refer only to the native people of the island of Tenerife.
-The equivalent in Guanche language is Ashenshen, which comes from wa-n Shen(shen) or "the one of Ashenshen".
-In later times this word became used to refer to the whole archipelago's natives.
+The equivalent in Guanche language is wa-n Shen(shen), which means "the one of Ashenshen" In later times this word became used to refer to the whole archipelago's natives.

 Although the conquest and subsequent Spanish (Castillian) colonization resulted in a violent supression and acculturation, which lead to the total extintion of the language, many Guanche traits can still be found today in Canarian culture and local vocabulary (gofio, perenquén, tajinaste, jaira, tabaiba ...).
 Moreover, in recent years there has been an important revival of Guanche identity, with research and reconstruction of the Insular Tamazight as one of its main parts.